raymond-liao/mysql-docker-compose/README.md

     # you can stop service by the command
     $ docker stop mysql
     # you can start service by the command
-    # maybe you need this command after your computer restart
     $ docker start mysql
     # you can restart service by the command
-    # maybe you need this command after you made some update for [redis.conf]
     $ docker restart mysql
   ```